A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Knowledge Retrieval

 \subsection{Graph Retrieval}

-To retrieve knowledge facts from large knowledge graphs (KGs), many studies utilize context graphs constructed from the image-question context and the available graph structural knowledge.
-These approaches analyze semantic relationships between nodes, using them as references for knowledge retrieval.~\cite{Narasimhan2018StraightAnswering,Li2020BoostingAggregation, Zheng2021KnowledgeModel}.
-For instance, ~\cite{Narasimhan2018StraightAnswering} is a learning-based method that formulates the retrieval task as a standard multinomial classification task.
-Specifically, the embedded words of the question will be fed into a LSTM network to predict the relations between entities from a fix relation set.
+For KG retrieval, many studies utilize context graphs constructed from the image-question context.
+These approaches analyze semantic relationships between nodes, using them as queries for knowledge retrieval~\cite{Narasimhan2018StraightAnswering,Li2020BoostingAggregation, Zheng2021KnowledgeModel}.
+For instance,~\cite{Narasimhan2018StraightAnswering} formulates the retrieval task as a standard multinomial classification task.
+Specifically, the embedded words of the question will be fed into a LSTM to predict the relations between entities from a fix relation set.
 Then all knowledge triplets in KG containing the predicted relations will be kept for answer inference.
-Such learning-based methods exhibit satisfying robustness and versatility compared to explicit reasoning methods.
+Such learning-based methods exhibit satisfying robustness.
 However, they are largely depend on ground-truth knowledge facts which serve as extra supervised information and may fail when there are no available ground-truth knowledge facts or when external knowledge are less necessary for the referred questions.

 Therefore, KG-Aug~\cite{Li2020BoostingAggregation} proposes to retrieve a context-aware knowledge subgraph.
-The method is based on the anchor entities extracted from key phrases of the question and the name of prominent visual objects with Stanford NLP Dependency Parser~\cite{Chen2014ANetworks} and a pre-trained Faster-RNN object detector~\cite{Girshick2015FastR-CNN}.
-Expanding from the anchor entity to their first-order neighbors, the large-scare KGs can be reduced to a context-aware subgraph in the end.
-Additionally, the answer entity subgraph will be built in a similar manner.
-The proposed aggregation method to reason over two subgraph can be found in Sec~\ref{reasoning}.
-Similarly, VQA-GNN~\cite{Wang2023VQA-GNN:Answering} constructs the concept subgraph by the entities extracted from images and questions with an extra step of relevant concept matching.
-The proposed module will build new knowledge triplets if a local concept entity from image is found adjacent to a retrieved entity from KGs, which allows better comprehension of context concepts.
+The method is based on the anchor entities extracted from the question and the name of prominent visual objects.
+Expanding from the anchor entity to their first-order neighbors, the large-scare KGs can be reduced to a context-aware subgraph eventually.
+The proposed aggregation method to reason over two subgraph can be found in \cref{reasoning}.
+Similarly, VQA-GNN~\cite{Wang2023VQA-GNN:Answering} constructs the concept subgraph by the entities extracted from images and questions with relevant concept matching.
+The proposed module will build new knowledge triplets if a local concept entity from image is found adjacent to a retrieved entity from KGs, which allows better comprehension of contextual concepts.